Shopping Cart ( )

 There is little distinction between a wild cat and a domestic one.
-Their only distinction is their appearance.
+In fact, they only differ in their appearance.
 Therefore, the diet of a wild cat should pretty much be the same for a domestic one.

 In the wild, cats hunt small animals and eat them raw.
 They are carnivores, relying purely on nutrients found only in animal products.
 Their prey contains high amounts of protein, moderate amounts of fat and a minimal amount of carbohydrates.

-The type of nutrition needed depends on a cat’s stage of life.
+The type of nutrition needed by your cat depends on its stage of life.
 A one-month-old kitten should obtain all that it needs from its mother’s milk.
 But if it is an orphaned kitten, you’ll need to get a milk replacement formula.